OFS/opae-sdk/doc/src/fpga_tools/pacd/pacd.md

 ExtraOptions=
 ```

-Edit the `DefaultGBSOptions=` line, specifying the absolute path(s) of the GBS files to be loaded into the device when a
+Edit the `DefaultGBSOptions=` line, specifying the absolute path(s) of the AF files to load into the device when a
-threshold has been exceeded.
-Prefix each GBS file name with `-n`.
+threshold is exceeded.
+Prefix each AF file name with `-n`.

+Here are commands to start, stop and monitor the `pacd` service:

-To start the service, first tell `systemd` to rescan for services using the command `sudo systemctl daemon-reload`,
+1. To rescan for services run the following command: `sudo systemctl daemon-reload`
-then issue the command `sudu systemctl start pacd`.
-This will start `pacd` as a service, and it
+2. To start `pacd` as a service that persists until the next boot, run the following command: `sudu systemctl start pacd`.
-will persist until the next boot.
-To stop the service, use `sudu systemctl stop pacd`.
-In order for `pacd`
+3. To stop the service, run the following command: `sudu systemctl stop pacd`
-to persist across boots, issue `sudo systemctl enable pacd`; `sudo systemctl disable pacd` will reverse this effect.
+4. To have the `pacd` service persist across boots, run the following command:`sudo systemctl enable pacd`
+5. To stop the persistent `pacd` service run the following command: `sudo systemctl disable pacd` will reverse this effect.

-To ensure that the service has been started, use either the `sudo systemctl status pacd -l` or `sudo journalctl -xe`.
+6. To ensure that the service has started, use one of the following commands: `sudo systemctl status pacd -l` or `sudo journalctl -xe`

-Using `systemctl`, successful startup will display something similar to the following:
+After a successful startup, the `systemctl` command displays current status information similar to the status information shown here:

 ```
 sudo systemctl status pacd -l